railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

   still need to handle (your open, draft and waiting leads),

-* :menuselection:`Leads --> My Leads --> My Current Leads --> My Pending Leads` gives a list of all your leads that that are still waiting for a customer response.
+* :menuselection:`Leads --> My Leads --> My Current Leads --> My Pending Leads` gives a list of all your leads that are still waiting for a customer response.
 This enables you to check periodically on your work to do,

 * :menuselection:`Leads --> All Leads` is a list of all the leads assigned to different salespeople.